May piles pressure on British lawmakers to back Brexit deal

 A third would allow lawmakers to force a discussion of alternative Brexit plans.
 The fourth opposes the government bringing May’s deal back unchanged for a third time.

-Writing by William Schomberg and Giles Elgood; Additional reporting by William Schomberg, Paul Sandle, Michael Holden and Kate Holton in LONDON, Alastair Macdonald, Alissa de Carbonnel, Francesco Guarascio and Jan Strupczewski in BRUSSELS; Editing by Janet Lawrence, Guy Faulconbridge and Kevin Liffey
+Writing by Michael Holden, Giles Elgood and Guy Faulconbridge; Additional reporting by William Schomberg, Paul Sandle, Michael Holden and Kate Holton in LONDON, Alastair Macdonald, Alissa de Carbonnel, Francesco Guarascio and Jan Strupczewski in BRUSSELS; Editing by Janet Lawrence and Kevin Liffey